Notre Dame reopens its doors to Macron and other world leaders in a rare symbol of unity

 The range of dignitaries coming to Paris from Africa to the Mideast and the U.S. underline the cathedral's significance as a symbol of shared heritage and peace.

-The celebration is expected to give a much-needed boost to embattled Macron, whose prime minister resigned this week, plunging the nation's political scene into more turmoil.
+The celebration is expected to give a much-needed boost to embattled Macron, whose prime minister was ousted this week, plunging the nation's political scene into more turmoil.

 The vote followed months of political gridlock after snap elections.
 Calls are now growing louder from opposition forces for Macron to resign.
-But he vowed in an address to the nation on Thursday to remain in office until the end of his term in 2027, and said he'll name a new prime minister within days.
+But he vowed Thursday to remain in office until the end of his term in 2027, and said he'll name a new prime minister within days.

-Security will be tight all through the weekend, echoing measures taken during the Paris Olympics earlier this year.
+Security will be high through the weekend, echoing measures taken during the Paris Olympics earlier this year.

-The Île de la Cité — the small island in the River Seine that is home to Notre Dame — will be closed to tourists and non-residents, with access restricted to invitees and those who live on the island.
+The Île de la Cité — the small island in the River Seine that is home to Notre Dame and the historic heart of Paris— is closed to tourists and non-residents.
+Police vans and barriers blocked cobblestoned streets in a large perimeter around the island, while soldiers in thick body armor and sniffer dogs patrolled embankments.
+A special security detail is following Trump.

 Public viewing areas along the Seine’s southern bank will accommodate 40,000 spectators, who can follow the celebrations on large screens.